Sami-07/codestudio-ai/README.md

-# CodeStudio AI - AI-Powered Website Builder
+# CodeStudio AI - AI-Powered Website Builder with 1-Click deployment

 CodeStudio AI is an innovative platform that allows users to create and deploy websites using natural language prompts.
 The platform leverages AI to generate complete, production-ready websites based on user requirements.